Tapad/sbt-docker-compose/README.md

     dockerComposeTest <instance id>

+3) To attach a debugger during test case execution provide a port number to the "-debug" argument.
+This will suspend the tests from running until you attach a debugger to the specified port.
+For example:

+    dockerComposeTest <instance id> -debug:<debug port>

 **Note:** The test pass is started using the using the 'Scala' process that exists on your PATH to launch the [ScalaTest Test Runner] (http://www.scalatest.org/user_guide/using_the_runner).
 For this to work the version of ScalaTest being used must be aligned to the version of 'Scala' that is on your PATH.
 For example, if you are using